-In September 2009, the EITF reached a consensus on ASC 985-605 (formerly referred to as Issue 09-3, Certain Revenue Arrangements That Include Software Elements).
-Entities that sell joint hardware and software products that meet the scope exception (i.e., essential functionality) will be required to follow the guidance in ASC 985-605.
-ASC 985-605 provides a list of items to consider when determining whether the software and non-software components function together to deliver a product's essential functionality.
+In September 2009, the EITF reached a consensus on Issue 09-3, Certain Revenue Arrangements That Include Software Elements (EITF 09-3).
+Per EITF 09-3, all tangible products containing both software and non-software components, that function together to deliver the product's essential functionality, will no longer be within the scope of SOP 97-2.
+In other words, entities that sell joint hardware and software products that meet the scope exception (i.e., essential functionality) will be required to follow the guidance in Issue 08-1.
+The Issue provides a list of items to consider when determining whether the software and non-software components function together to deliver a product's essential functionality.

-ASC 985-605 must be adopted for arrangements entered into beginning January 1, 2011, and may be early-adopted.
-We are currently evaluating the impact of adopting ASC 985-605 and ASC 605-25 on our consolidated financial statements.
+Both EITF 08-1 and EITF 09-3 must be adopted for arrangements entered into beginning January 1, 2011, and may be early-adopted.
+The Company is currently evaluating the impact of adopting EITF 08-1 and EITF 09-3 on its consolidated financial statements.